w3c/vc-test-suite-implementations/README.md

 Please check specific test suite READMEs for further details on implementation properties and endpoints.
 Test suites MAY specify additional properties and features for endpoints such as mandatory JSON-LD contexts, keyTypes settings, additional tags for specific tests such as Enveloped Proofs, and supported VC Data Model versions.
-Endpoints in most cases should: be VC-API capable; be able to sign and/or verify using `did:key`; and be able to resolve the following contexts:
+In most cases, endpoints are expected to: be capable of using the test suite API; be capable of signing and/or verifying using `did:key`; and support the following contexts:

 - https://www.w3.org/ns/credentials/examples/v2
 - https://www.w3.org/2018/credentials/v1